 TIP: Purchasing tickets to La Sagrada Familia, the Picasso Museum and FC Barcelona matches/Camp Nou will help to ensure access and save time standing in line.

 Need more comprehensive guidance?
 CB!
 Vacation Consultants specialize in helping families book travel to top destinations around the world.
 Our expert consultants do everything from recommending and booking accommodations (including a qualified options not featured on Ciao Bambino) to developing comprehensive multi-stop itineraries, including activities and vetted guides.
-For more information and to request assistance, go to the CB!
-Vacation Consultants page.
+For more information and to request assistance, go to our Connect with a Travel Advisor page.

 Editor’s Note: The Ritz Madrid and Splendom Suites provided Ciao Bambino with a media package to facilitate our review.
 As always, our opinions are our own.
 Photos by Lee Rose Emery.